ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Phishing protection | Enabled | Blocks forms from being shared or distributed if they contain common phishing questions.

 ## Microsoft Planner
+Microsoft Planner is a task planning and assignment tool which can intergrate with other Office 365 services such as Microsoft Teams.
+Plans developed within Planner can be published into calenders through an iCalendar feed.

 Decision Point | Design Decision | Justification
 --- | --- | ---